The night shift

 One URL.
 Point any MCP client at it and say what you’re building:

-Works with Claude Code, Cursor, VS Code, and any MCP client that speaks streamable HTTP.
-13 tools: 5 read-only research, 8 workflow.
+Paste it into Codex, Claude Code, Cursor, VS Code, or any MCP client that speaks streamable HTTP.
+Then ask it to register your product and find the communities where buyers ask for tools like yours.
+19 tools: 6 read-only research, 13 workflow.

 Comment as u/you